Marcos Baghdatis: 2010: Return to top 20

-Since then, he reached the quarterfinals at the Farmers Classic tournament in Los Angeles, where he lost to Janko Tipsarević for the first time in their third meeting, and reached the final at the Legg Mason Tennis Classic in Washington, where he lost to in-form David Nalbandian, who marked his thorough comeback on the tour there.
+He reached the quarterfinals at the Farmers Classic in Los Angeles, where he lost to Janko Tipsarević for the first time in their third meeting, and reached the final at the Legg Mason Tennis Classic in Washington, where he lost to in-form David Nalbandian.
 Baghdatis was ousted in the opening round at the Rogers Cup in Toronto, losing to Jérémy Chardy in three sets.
 At the Cincinnati Masters, he found decent form.
 In the first round, he beat Marin Čilić for the first time.
 In the second round, he toughed out a three-sets victory over Brazilian Thomaz Bellucci, followed by a two-sets victory in the third round against Tomáš Berdych.
 In the quarterfinals, after six successive losses against the Spaniard, he finally defeated Rafael Nadal for the first time in his career.
 It was his second win over a world No. 1 that year, having earlier defeated then-No. 1 Roger Federer at the Indian Wells Masters.
 Oddly, he defeated a world-number-one player on his seventh attempt again.
 As he stated back in March 2010 after beating Federer, "Seven is my lucky number."
 For only the second time, he made the semifinals of a Masters 1000 tournament, but here he could not beat Roger Federer again, as he succumbed to his in-form opponent in two sets.

 Just before his campaign at the US Open, he made an appearance at the last tune-up tournament, the 2010 Pilot Pen Tennis in New Haven, Connecticut.
 Baghdatis had a chance to win the year's US Open Series if he won this tournament.
 Appearing as the top seeded player, he beat Igor Andreev for the first time and then came back from a set down to defeat Juan Ignacio Chela to reach the quarterfinals.
 However, he lost to the eventual champion, Sergiy Stakhovsky on a final-set tie break in the quarterfinals.
 Arriving at the US Open, he lost in the first round in five sets to Arnaud Clément.